fraterrisus/walkthroughs/aethus/items.md

 The ability to turn on/off picking up certain objects is kind of handy if you decide that Deepstone (or whatever) just isn't worth collecting any more.

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Deepmussel' %}
+{% aethusitem 'Deepmussel' %}

 *Where:* [Fished](#fishing-lure) out of the magma lakes in the Magma Rifts, or bred in the [Aquaculture Tank](#aquaculture-tank).

 Oddly, Deepmussels are converted into [Fish Flesh](#fish-flesh) by "using" them out of your inventory, rather than by bringing them to a Cooking Station.
 Like other fish, you don't breed them directly in the tank; you have to create an [Aquaculture Pack](#aquaculture-pack) at the [Biology Lab](#biology-lab) first.

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Deepstone' %}
+{% aethusitem 'Deepstone' %}

 *Where:* The "default" stone for the Lost World.

-Deepstone is to the Lost World what Sandstone is to the Outer Caves: the most common element found in almost every node you break, and heavier than anything else so you'll get sick of lugging it around.
+Deepstone is to the Lost World what Sandstone is to the Caves: the most common element found in almost every node you break, and heavier than anything else so you'll get sick of lugging it around.
 It has almost no utility &mdash; you can combine it with [Mycelial Biomass](#mycelial-biomass) to make [Reinforced Materials](#reinforced-building-material), but you won't have nearly enough biomass to keep up with the amount of Deepstone you collect &mdash; but you can sell it at the market; 150kg goes for a bit north of $5000, which isn't too bad.

-</div><div class="clear">
+{% endaethusitem %}
+{% aethusitem 'Depthane Bar' %}

+*Where:* Forged in the [Standard Smelter](#standard-smelter).

+*Cost:* 5x Depthane Ore

+{% endaethusitem %}
-{% icon-png 'aethus', 'Depthane Geode' %}
+{% aethusitem 'Depthane Geode' %}

 *Where:* Occasionally produced by the [Standard Smelter](#standard-smelter) if it's inside a [Hub Habitat](#hub-habitat); very occasionally found when mining Depthane Ore.

 Like other Geodes, your best usage is to bring it to a [Prospecting Bench](#prospecting-bench) to try to break it into [Depthane's Hearts](#depthanes-heart).

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Depthane Ore' %}
+{% aethusitem 'Depthane Ore' %}

-*Where:* Common mining nodes in the Lost World.
+*Where:* Common mining nodes in the Magma Rifts.

-Its primary use is to produce [Magmasafe Material](#magmasafe-building-material), although you might make a [Focusing Lens](#focusing-lens) or two out of it as well.
+Its primary use is to produce [Depthane Bars](#depthane-bar), although it can also be used to produce [Magmasafe Material](#magmasafe-building-material) and you might make a [Focusing Lens](#focusing-lens) or two out of it as well.

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', "Depthane's Heart" %}
+{% aethusitem "Depthane's Heart" %}

-*Where:* Mined from the Lost World, found inside Depthane Geodes.
+*Where:* Mined from the Magma Rifts, [prospected](#prospecting-bench) from [Depthane Geodes](#depthane-geode).

-Gemstones are for selling.
+Gemstones are for selling, or for making [Focusing Lenses](#focusing-lens).

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Desk Lamp' %}
+{% aethusitem 'Desk Lamp' %}

 *Where:* Constructed (Lighting).

 *Cost:* 1x Building Material, 1x Solanite

-</div><div class="clear">
+{% endaethusitem %}

-{% icon-png 'aethus', 'Dew Catcher' %}
+{% aethusitem 'Dew Catcher' %}

 *Where:* Constructed (Production).